Table of Contents

 The Map Pack: Where 60-70% of Clicks Happen

 The map pack is where the real action happens in local search.
 These three Google Business Profile (GBP) listings capture 60-70% of all traffic, clicks, calls, and engagement from that search.
-Add the 5-10% that goes to ads, and organic results are left fighting for just 20-30% of the total search volume.
+Add the 5-10% that goes to ads, and you can see why ranking in the map pack is non-negotiable.

 Google Business Profile Optimization